• Skip to primary navigation

 Acupuncturists concentrate on pressure points, or meridians, within the body to stimulate the qi.
 When a needle is inserted into the pressure point, the patient feels a little pain and will feel qi moving throughout the meridians.
 When qi reaches problem areas within the body, it can help heal the deficiencies.

-When the child entered the study, he had almost no control of his upper and lower body.
+When the child entered the study, he had almost no control over his body.
 He also had difficulties with speech.
 His muscles were so weak that he could not even mark a paper with a pencil.
-After the first week of therapy, his speech had improved to the point where physicians could understand what he was saying.
-By the second week, he began to kick his legs and stand on one foot.

 As the sessions continued, the boy continued to improve.
 His educational skills improved to meet his grade level.
 He communicated easily and remained physically active.
 His treatments were spaced apart until the intended therapy course was completed.